-This course builds off of Foundations of Drug Information and Drug Literature Evaluation I to introduce principles of biostatistics, pharmacoeconomics, and critical appraisal of the medical literature.
+This course builds from Foundations of Drug Information and Drug Literature Evaluation I to introduce principles of biostatistics, pharmacoeconomic, and critical appraisal of the medical literature.
 These skills form a foundation for evidence-based practice.
 The second semester will emphasize noninferiority clinical trials, systematic reviews and meta-analysis, and pharmacoeconomic studies.